 EVS AMR-WB IO mode: Includes 9 codec modes and SID.
 All are bitstream interoperable with the AMR-WB codec (3GPP TS 26.171 [17]).

 Frame Loss Rate (FLR): The percentage of speech frames not delivered to the decoder.
+FLR includes speech frames that are not received in time to be used for decoding.

+Constrained terminal: UE characterized as either (i) operating in radio access capability category series “M ” [X1]-[X2] and supporting conversational services, or (ii) UE including wearable devices which are constrained in size, weight or power consumption e.g. connected watches and excluding smartphones and feature phones.

-FLR includes speech frames that are not received in time to be used for decoding.Mode-set: Used for the AMR and AMR-WB codecs to identify the codec modes that can be used in a session.
+Mode-set: Used for the AMR and AMR-WB codecs to identify the codec modes that can be used in a session.
 A mode-set can include one or more codec modes.

 MSMTSI client: A multi-stream capable MTSI client supporting multiple streams as defined in Annex S. An MTSI client may support multiple streams, even of the same media type, without being an MSMTSI client.
 Such an MTSI client may, for example, add a second video to an ongoing video telephony session as shown in Annex A.11.
 In that case, the MTSI client is an MSMTSI client only if it is fully compliant with Annex S.